Skip to main content

 1. In Serval go to Apps → Available → Kandji → Connect.

-2. Enter your Tenant Slug and the Bearer Token you generated above.
+2. Enter your Service Instance ID and the Bearer Token you generated above.

 3. Click Save.